A few good choices can help you feel better and stay healthier!

 Educate Yourself with a Visit to Your Healthcare Provider

-Taking action to keep your heart healthy is important because heart disease is the No. 1 killer in the U.S., and in the world.
+Taking action to keep your heart healthy is important because heart disease is the No. 1 killer in the U.S.

 But many Americans aren’t aware that they may be at risk.